Graduate Division: Opportunities and Grants

-There are five deadlines annually.
+There are four deadlines annually.
 Decisions are made within five weeks of each deadline.

 Grant payments reimburse eligible travel expenses.
 To collect payment, grantees submit receipts showing proof of purchase to the Graduate Division offices.
 Grantees receive reimbursement checks approximately six weeks after submitting receipts.